subugoe/typo3-tmpl_ipoa/README.md

 				startbutton_2 = 116
 				startbutton_2.title = More information
 				startbutton_3 >
+				startbutton_3.title = Even more information
 			}
 	```

 ## Build and development requirements
-You need to have several build tools installed and run gulp to create css and lint js and scss files
+You need to have nvm and npm installed for package management, linting and building css and js files.
+The correct version of npm can be chosen with nvm
 ```
-		$ sudo gem install bundler
-		$ bundler install
+		$ nvm use
 		$ npm install
-		$ gulp
+		$ npm run devAll // for development
+		$ npm run buildAll // for production
 ```